daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ![](/resources_pages/imgs/vscode.png)

-To install an extension, you simply search for it in the search bar, click the extension you want, and then click "Install".
+To install an extension, go to `View -> Extensions` or click in the icon as you can see in the image above.
+Then, search for the names of the ones you are interested in the search bar, click the extension you want, and click "Install".
 There are extensions available to make almost any workflow or task you are interested in more efficient!
 Here we are interested in setting up VS Code as a Python IDE.
 To do this, search for and install the following extensions:

 - Python (everything Python: notebooks, debugging, linting, formatting, etc.)
 - markdownlint (markdown linting and style checking extension)
 - GitLens - Git supercharged (powerful extension that extends VS Code's native git capabilities)
 - Git History (intutive view of your git history)
 - Docker (easily use Docker from VS Code)
+- Quarto (integrated render and preview for Quarto documents and [more](https://quarto.org/docs/tools/vscode.html))

 - (Optional) Material Theme and/or Predawn Theme Kit (additional colour themes to choose from)
 - (Optional) Material Icon Theme (great-looking custom file icons!)